iwbinb/Nyzo-manager/README.md

 [![Follow @Ortis95](https://img.shields.io/twitter/follow/Ortis95.svg?style=flat-square)](https://twitter.com/intent/follow?screen_name=Ortis95)

-### !NOTE: The Mochimo Farm Manager have been ported to JAVA [here](https://github.com/0rtis/mochimo-farm-manager).
+### IMPORTANT: The Mochimo Farm Manager project have been ported to JAVA [here](https://github.com/0rtis/mochimo-farm-manager).
 This repository will not be updated.

 ## A command center for Mochimo miners